marielle-lopez/e-shop/README.md

 ### High Priority

-- Fix prices to 2 decimal places for products on Products page
-- Show cheapest price for products on Products page
+- Media queries
+- Remove products with images with white backgrounds
 - Deal with out of stock items
 - Store prices in cents, deal with conversion on the front-end
-- Add informative message when user adds or removes items from cart
-- Refactor styling of footer icons
-- Display real-time product quantities, especially when the user adds items to the cart
-- Adjust quantity of product in cart if user adds a product that already exists in the cart
 - Add placeholder images
 - Add loading states
 - Add error handling
-- Allow user to favourite products
-- Store favourited items in Firestore database
-- Implement Favourites page
 - Add `config` directory to `.gitignore` file and mention in `README.md` for the read to request API key from project owner or to create their own Firestore service with a specific database schema
+- Add NumberInput component to cart items on Product page
+- Add subtotal price to Cart page
+- Make page reset to top when footer links are clicked
+- Fix changing width of number input component
+- Show sale label for sale items on Products page
+- Show cheapest price for products on Products page
+- Add informative message when user adds or removes items from cart
+- Refactor styling of footer icons
+- Display real-time product quantities, especially when the user adds items to the cart

 ### Medium Priority

+- Fix grid for last items on Products page
 - Add contact information to footer
 - Create an enum for button variants and sizes
 - Add animation and intervals to switching images in carousel